 § 2590.
 Securing and storing ballots, tally sheets, and checklists

-(2)(A) In the event that a ballot bag or container breaks, splits, or opens through handling, or in the event the entrance checklist was inadvertently sealed in a ballot bag or container, the town clerk shall notify the secretary of state in writing, and the secretary of state shall order the town clerk in the presence of two town election officials who are not members of the same political party to open the bag to remove the entrance checklist or to move the entire contents to new bags or containers, affix new seals, and transmit the new seal numbers.
+(2)(A) In the event that a container breaks, splits, or opens through handling, or in the event the original entrance checklist or a vote tabulator memory card was inadvertently sealed in a container, the town clerk shall notify the Secretary of State in writing, and the Secretary shall order the town clerk in the presence of two other town election officials who are not members of the same political party to open the bag to remove the entrance checklist or vote tabulator memory card or to move the entire contents to new containers, affix new seals, and transmit the new seal numbers.

 (d) Except as otherwise provided by federal law, all ballots and tally sheets shall be retained for a period of 90 days from the date of the election, after which time they may be destroyed; provided, however, that if a court order is entered prior to the expiration of the 90-day period, ordering some different disposition of the ballots, the town clerk shall abide by such order.

 (e) After the sealed containers are opened as provided in subsection (d) of this section, the town clerk shall file a copy of the entrance or exit checklist and preserve it, together with a statement of discrepancies, as a public record.
 The checklist shall be retained for a period of at least five years from the date of the election and shall be made available at cost to the public upon request.
 (Added 1977, No. 269 (Adj.
 Sess.), § 1; amended 1979, No. 200 (Adj.
 Sess.), § 87; 1985, No. 148 (Adj.
 Sess.), § 2; 1985, No. 196 (Adj.
 Sess.), § 4; 1995, No. 148 (Adj.
-Sess.), § 4(a); 2007, No. 54, § 10.)
+Sess.), § 4(a); 2007, No. 54, § 10; 2017, No. 50, § 45.)